maov19/javascript-capstone/README.md

 # kanban
-This repo is to setup a Kanban board for the Module 2 Capstone project of Microverse
+This repo was created to create the Module 2 Capstone project of Microverse